Royal Canin: Veterinary and peer-reviewed journals

-With the help of academics, the company also produces encyclopedias about dog and cat breeds, which have been translated into fifteen languages.
-There are also books on breeding, nutrition and publications aimed at breeders and veterinary surgeons.
-Royal Canin also published the scientific quarterly titled FOCUS which was circulated to over seventy thousand veterinarians worldwide in eleven different languages.
-FOCUS is now called Veterinary Focus magazine.
-This is in addition to the 1,450 veterinary literatures produced for the Waltham Centre for Pet Nutrition.
+With the help of academics, the company also produces encyclopedias on dog and cat breeds, which have been translated into 15 languages.
+There are also books on breeding, nutrition and publications aimed at breeders and veterinarians.
+Royal Canin also published the scientific quarterly titled FOCUS magazine which was circulated to over seventy thousand veterinarians worldwide in eleven different languages.
+FOCUS is now called Veterinary Focus magazine and the publishing has been led by Royal Canin since 2003.
+This is in addition to the 1,450 veterinary publications produced for the Waltham Petcare Science Institute.

 Sponsorships and partnership

 The company sponsors and participates in thousands of cat and dog shows each year around the world, like local and regional Canine Club.

 In 2013, Four Paws, an international animal welfare group, accused Royal Canin of sponsoring events that included illegal bear-baiting in Ukraine.
 The company confirmed the allegations and promised to take action to put an end to its sponsorship of such events.